 Every patient has the right to effective treatment for pain and symptoms.
 PCOC uses five clinical assessment tools to help identify and manage these common symptoms.
 The tools also allow the effectiveness of treatments to be evaluated and, importantly, they help patients, carers and families to communicate their experiences and preferences with their clinicians.
 Here you can find information on each of the PCOC assessment tools and how they can help in managing pain and distress.

 Symptom Assessment Scale (SAS)

-The Symptom Assessment Scale is a patient-rated tool that clinicians use to measure the amount of distress caused by seven of the most common symptoms of pain in palliative care.
-Clinicians need to know how bothered, worried or distressed you are by each of the systems in order to effectively manage your pain.
-A clinician will ask you to rate your distress relating to each of the seven symptoms on a scale from 0 to 10, 0 being absent and 10 being severe.
+The Symptom Assessment Scale is a patient-rated tool that clinicians use to measure the amount of distress caused by seven of the most common symptoms in palliative care.
+Clinicians need to know how bothered, worried or distressed patients are by each of the systems in order to effectively manage their pain.
+A clinician asks the patient to rate their distress relating to each of the seven symptoms on a scale from 0 to 10, 0 being absent and 10 being severe.

 - NEW Symptom Assessment Scale (SAS) Form (English - colour version)